-- Academic amnesty applies only to courses completed at the City Colleges of Chicago. - Courses for which academic amnesty is granted: - Remain a part of the student's academic record; courses are NOT removed from the student's record - Are marked with an academic amnesty indicator

-- Appear on the student's official transcript along with an academic amnesty indicator - May not be applied to satisfy requirements of a CCC degree or certificate - The academic amnesty effective date will be recorded in the student's academic record. - While academic amnesty benefits a student's GPA, it has no effect on SAP GPA, Pace or Timeframe measures.
-See Satisfactory Academic Progress for more information. - Academic amnesty applies only to the City Colleges of Chicago.
+- d.
+Important Notes - Academic amnesty applies only to courses completed at the City Colleges of Chicago. - · Courses for which academic amnesty is granted: - Remain a part of the student's academic record; courses are not removed from the student's record - · Are marked with an academic amnesty indicator - Appear on the student's official transcript along with an academic amnesty indicator - May not be applied to satisfy requirements of a CCC degree or certificate - The academic amnesty effective date will be recorded in the student's academic record. - While academic amnesty benefits a student's GPA, it has no effect on SAP GPA, Pace or Timeframe measures.
+See Satisfactory Academic Progress (p.
+26) for more information. - Academic amnesty applies only to the City Colleges of Chicago.
 Students granted academic amnesty at CCC will be subject to the admissions policies of other institutions to which they may transfer after attending CCC. - Once submitted, an academic amnesty application may not be withdrawn or cancelled by the student.
 However, applications not approved in one (1) year from the submission date will be cancelled by the college.
-Students may reapply. - Academic amnesty may be granted to an applicant only once in his/her lifetime, regardless of the institutions attended, and is irreversible.
+Students may reapply. - Academic amnesty may be granted to an applicant only once in his/her lifetime, regardless of the institutions attended, and is irreversible. - Coursework with a final grade of "F" completed prior to degree conferral is ineligible for Amnesty, as the final GPA has been approved and cannot be changed.